What is a long-term chew and why does my dog need it? - Bow Wow Labs

 Appropriate chewing is an important part of your dog’s weekly routine.
 It promotes overall well-being, dental health, mental stimulation and supports their natural instincts for chewing.
 So chew on!

-Johnna Devereaux is a Clinical Pet Nutritionist and canine wellness expert.
-She is the Director of Nutrition and Wellness for Bow Wow Labs and sits on their Board of Advisors.
+Johnna Devereaux is a Clinical Pet Nutritionist, Chief Nutrition Officer for Bow Wow Labs and canine wellness expert.

 The points of view expressed above are those of our clinical nutritionist and supported by science, her education and experience.
 However, we recognize there may be different points of view or opinions on some aspect or even the premise of this article.
 Our goal at Bow Wow Labs is to provide the best, clearest, and most helpful information possible to help keep your dog happy, healthy and safe.